cairo-book/cairo-book/src/appendix-05-common-types-and-traits-and-cairo-prelude.md

-## Appendix E - The cairo Prelude and Common Types & Traits
+## Appendix E - Common Types & Traits and the Cairo Prelude

-This appendix provides a prelude and a reference for common types and traits used in contract development, along with their corresponding imports, paths, and usage examples.

 ### Prelude